methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-08-01-issue-with-sophosastaro-utm-9-and-xbox-live.md

 ---
   title: Issue with Sophos/Astaro UTM 9 and XBOX Live
   date: 2012-08-01 21:50:42
-excerpt: "I just upgraded to the new version of Astaro yesterday.
-Now called Sophos UTM 9.
-Love the new interface and etc. However there is an issue with XBOX..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I just upgraded to the new version of Astaro yesterday.
 Now called Sophos UTM 9.
 Love the new interface and etc. However there is an issue